 Academic support for students by overseeing individual and group interventions.

-- Serve as Academic Manager on behalf of sophomores
+- Serve as academic support on behalf of students

 - Teach students strategies to succeed academically one-on-one and in group settings